headzoo/bitcoin-wallet-api/README.md

 via the `Headzoo\CoinTalk\IServer` interface, which is used to call any of the wallet API methods.

 Although you may use this class directly, it does not provide concrete methods for each API call, and does not error check the arguments.
-It's recommended that you use the `Headzoo\CoinTalk\Api` class instead.
+It's recommended that you use the `Headzoo\CoinTalk\Wallet` class instead.

 ```php
 /**